KAIZN-io/Voy/README.md

 <a name="debugging"></a>
 ## Debugging
-To debug gunicorn you can add teh `--preload` flag to it.
+To debug gunicorn you can add the `--preload` flag to it.
 This will give you stack traces to errors that occurred.